President Trump Has Replaced Chief of Staff Reince Priebus

 Kelly’s inexperience in his new arena, argued a third Hill staffer, could help empower people inside the White House like legislative liaisons Marc Short and Joyce Meyer to have the room to run their offices.
 With fights on taxes and infrastructure looming, leaving veterans of Capitol Hill offices to represent the White House could ease the process—and, in turn, increase the authority of Vice President Mike Pence, a former member of the House with close ties to the conservative base there.

+Priebus was an experienced political hand, but was not viewed as a particularly strong manager.
+Some White House aides are hoping Kelly, a respected former Marine general, brings the skills needed to professionalize and streamline the West Wing.
+But it is not yet clear how empowered he will be in the role.

 Trump has embraced a nontraditional West Wing structure.
 He maintains more than a dozen direct-reports, weakening the power of the chief of staff role.
+Priebus had struggled with the usual expectations of the job, but was never fully entrusted by the president with its powers.
 Priebus' departure marks a period of record personnel turnover in the White House.
 Since Inauguration Day, Trump has now parted with his chief of staff, deputy chief of staff, national security advisor, press secretary and communications director, among other less senior aides.